filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 ]
 ```

-Response: `"Ynl0ZSBhcnJheQ=="`
+Response: `"string value"`

 ### FilIdSp
-This method had been kept separate from other groups as it is not required for basic lotus functions
-This method is exclusively used for Non Interactive Authentication based on worker address
+This method is exclusively used for Non Interactive Authentication based on a SP Worker Address

-Perms: admin
+Perms: sign

 Inputs:
 ```json